 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-As of September 30, 2019, we have outstanding 1,181,733 shares of common stock.
+As of March 31, 2020, we have outstanding 21,054,842 shares of common stock.

-Approximately 14,200,000 shares of our common stock are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold after the expiration of such lock-ups or compliance with applicable exemptions from securities laws.
-Moreover, holders of approximately 14,200,000 shares of our common stock will have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+Holders of approximately 14,200,000 shares of our common stock will have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
 We also intend to register all shares of common stock that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements executed in connection with our IPO.